top of page

 Date read: 4/12/25

 Another devastating sad novel.
 Again, sad because it depicts events that happened to real people.
 Like Russian novels are bleak, Middle Eastern novels are heart-breaking.
 War and devastation.
 Religion is a cancer on humanity.
 People should never ever die because of your beliefs.
 Or theirs.
 Or anybody's.
 It should serve people, not serve to torment them.
-It's so awful, the baseless of humanity.
+It's so awful, the baseness of humanity.

 Also the domestic violence in a patriarchal society that doesn't care about women and girls.
 Those parts really got to me because of my personal history.